pyhipster/generator-pyhipster/docs/getting-started.md

 Please see below for an explanation of each of these questions.

 ```
 ?
 Which *type* of application would you like to create?
+(Use arrow keys)
-Monolithic application (recommended for simple projects)
+> Monolithic application (recommended for simple projects)
 ```
 *Explanation* - Currently only monoliths are supported.
 So you just have this one choice.
 ```